Expert NFL DFS picks, stacks, lineup advice, for Week 5 games on Sunday

 One of McClure's top NFL DFS picks for Sunday is Jets running back Breece Hall.
 The former Iowa State standout has emerged as the bell-cow back for the Jets, bringing a mix of power and explosiveness to New York's rushing attack.
 In 2024, he carried the ball 209 times for 876 yards (a 4.2 yards per carry average), adding 57 receptions for 483 yards and eight total touchdowns.

 Through the early stretch of 2025, Hall has logged 38 carries for 157 rushing yards (4.1 YPC), and added 78 receiving yards.
 Across his career, Hall's resume includes being a two-time Big 12 Offensive Player of the Year, a unanimous All-American at Iowa State, and a second-round pick of the Jets in 2022.
+With Braelon Allen expected to miss up to 12 weeks for New York, even more of New York's rushing game should fall on the legs of Hall.
 See who else to roster here.

 Part of McClure's optimal NFL DFS strategy also includes rostering Seahawks wide receiver Jaxon Smith-Njigba.
 The former Ohio State star has quickly become a focal point in Seattle's passing game, blending strong route precision with explosive playmaking ability.
 In 2024, he hauled in 100 receptions for 1,130 yards (an average of 11.3 yards per catch) and found the end zone six times, tying a franchise record for catches in a season and earning a Pro Bowl nod.